IBM/db2forzosdeveloperextension-about/docs/working-with-sql/running-sql-from-different-types-of-files.md

 This feature is useful for validating your SQL code from directly within the host language file, without the overhead of copying and pasting it into a **.sql** or, for stored procedures, into a **.spsql** file first.

 Using this feature is pretty straightforward.
 The only prerequisite is that you have a database connection.
-You can associate a specific connection to the file that you want to run your SQL from, but if you don't, Db2 Developer Extension will try to establish a connection for you.
+You can associate a specific connection to the file, or you'll be prompted to select one when you run the SQL.

 1. Open a file and add a SQL statement.
 2. As an optional step, you can specify JDBC runtime options by right-clicking anywhere in the editor and selecting **Run SQL Options** from the context menu.